githubjacky/auto-EPU/README.md

 ## Automation of Text-Based Economic Indicator Construction: </br> A Pilot Exploration on Economic Policy Uncertainty Index

 This repo aims to faciliate the process of reproducing results in this paper.
-For more details, please check out our paper!
+For more details, please check out our [paper](https://github.com/githubjacky/auto-EPU/blob/main/CIKM_2024_paper_3165.pdf)!

+## News
+Our work has been accepted at CIKM 2024 for the Short Research Paper track.

 ## Environment
 This is a [poetry](https://github.com/python-poetry/poetry) project so you can set up the enviroment through the command: